ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-1.md

 3. View Components - CRUD Edit and View Operations in the UI.
 4. UI Components - Building HTML/CSS Controls.
 5. View Components - CRUD List Operations in the UI.
-6. A walk through detailing how to add weather stations and weather station data to the application.
+6. A walk through detailing how to add records to the application -  weather stations and weather station data.

 The articles have changed drastically from their original release:

-1. The whole framework is significantly less opinionated.
-I've moved back from some of the more radical approaches I was advocating.
+1. The whole framework is less opinionated.
+I've dropped the more radical approaches I used as I've developed solutions using the current framework.
 2. The libraries have major code updates, particularly in the Data Services.
 2. Everything has been updated to Net5.
 3. The Repo home has moved.